piercemcgeough/piercemcgeough/about.md

 permalink: /about/
 ---

-Hi there, I'm Pierce.
-THis is my blog.
+Hi there, my name is Pierce.
 I am a web developer and kickboxer based in Newry Co.
 Down.

 ## Web Development
 I started my web development career just after finishing my BTEC National Diploma with the [SRC Newry](http://www.src.ac.uk).
 I completed a summer work placement with a small web company in Newry called Northern Web Technologies.
 Here, after being thrown into the deep end, I found the joys of the challenge of building websites based on a set out design.